Beakers traveled in logboats and cleated plankers, but there may be another boat known to them.

 Another interesting aspect are the high prows of the lunulae.
 This seems to indicate a boat with a greater surface area above the water line and that may be indicative of how the boat was propelled.

 I believe in that original paper Mary Cahill noted how the prow fans appear to have been intentionally twisted in a number of the gold lunulae that have been found.
-And finally, you'll notice that all golden lunulae (I believe) lack any decoration below the gun rail on the hull.
+And finally, you'll notice that all golden lunulae (I believe) lack any decoration below the gunwale [I originally spelled gun rail, intrusive 'r' I guess] on the hull.
 The last evidence seems to seal the deal on lunulae being solar boats (although there are complex mythological associations between this boar's tusk, bows, the moon, etc)